geekbleek/opensource-dashboarding/README.md

 Click save & test to save the connection.
 If correctly configured, a green indicator will say "data source is working".

 ## Create our first dashboard
 From Grafana homepage, click "New dashboard".
+Select "Add Query".
+Select the Influx DB data source.
+Under visualization type, select line graph.

 ## Sample Query for InfluxDB